peteroupc/classic-wallpaper/uielements.md

 [^9]: This is evident in the graphics (also known as _watermarks_) of Windows 95's wizards, which are drawn in a teal background (color (0,128,128)) and show one or more computing devices in a three-dimensional, often rectangular appearance, and where, although there is internal shadowing, no shadow is cast on the teal background.

-[^10]: Adventure games developed by Sierra On-Line in the early 1990s are well known to employ essentially one-pixel thick lines and flood fills in their illustrations.
+[^10]: Adventure games developed by Sierra On-Line in the early 1990s are well known to employ essentially one-pixel-thick lines and flood fills in their illustrations.
 (A _flood fill_ is a way to fill an area of pixels that is surrounded by pixels of other colors.)
-Windows 95 wizard watermarks are also of this style, essentially, except that the use of black outlines is rarer and less systematic.
+Windows 95 wizard watermarks are also of this style, essentially, except that the use of black outlines, as opposed to outlines of other colors, is rarer and less systematic.

 [^11]: For example, see the discussion on buttons in the _RIPscrip_ specification developed by TeleGrafix in 1992 and 1993.
 This specification was designed for building graphical user interfaces for online bulletin board systems under the EGA display mode.

 [^12]: Multiple sizes and vector versions of a graphic are useful for several reasons, including: (1) to accommodate different display modes and pixel densities; (2) to render parts of the graphic more crisply, especially if their [smallest feature would measure less than two pixels](http://rastertragedy.com/RTRCh1.htm).
 They are useful for toolbar icons, for example, especially nowadays where the icon style is a single-color filled outline akin to a typographic symbol.
+Indeed, even 16-&times;-15-pixel bitmaps often used as toolbar icons are, in many cases, ultimately vector graphics consisting of polygons and one-pixel-thick line segments.